philbertshea/tp/docs/DeveloperGuide.md

     * 1d2.
 User enters new data.

+  Steps 1d1 and 1d2 are repeated until the data entered are correct.

+  Use case resumes at step 2.

 * 1e.
 The student that the user wants to mark attendance for currently has no tutorial.

     * 1e1.
 TAssist shows an error message, informing the user that the student has no tutorial.